vidalmaxime/adventofcode-2020/README.md

 -----  --------  -----------  ---
 ```

-You can use `-r` to run each submission on it's own input, or `-e` to print non-aggregated results.
+You can use `-r` to run each submission on its own input, or `-e` to print non-aggregated results.
 see `./aoc run -h` for full arguments description.

 ## Add your solution !